MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 ![Watermark column configuration](media/MSSQL-watermark.png)

-The first query fetches the first **N** amount of rows by using: "CreatedDateTime > January 1, 1753 00:00:00" (min value of DateTime data type).
+The first query fetches the first **N** number of rows by using: "CreatedDateTime > January 1, 1753 00:00:00" (min value of DateTime data type).
 After the first batch is fetched, the highest value of `CreatedDateTime` returned in the batch is saved as the checkpoint if the rows are sorted in ascending order.
 An example is March 1, 2019 03:00:00.
 Then the next batch of **N** rows is fetched by using "CreatedDateTime > March 1, 2019 03:00:00" in the query.

 ### Skipping soft-deleted rows (Optional)
 To exclude soft-deleted rows in your database from being indexed, specify the soft-delete column name and value that indicates the row is deleted.